Cart

 The coil system is the foundation of a hybrid mattress, providing that essential support and classic bounce.
 Unlike old-school innerspring beds, modern hybrids typically use individually wrapped or "pocketed" coils.
 This design is a game-changer because each spring moves independently, allowing the mattress to contour to your body's unique shape and reduce motion transfer.
 So, if your partner tosses and turns, you’re less likely to feel it.
 The gauge, or thickness, of the coils also affects the firmness and durability.
 A quality coil system ensures your spine stays aligned while offering the responsive feel that makes hybrids so popular.
 When you're exploring different mattresses, pay attention to the coil count and design—it’s the core of your sleep support.

-Comfort Layers and Cooling Technology
+Decoding Comfort Layers and Cooling Tech

 Resting on top of the coils are the comfort layers, and this is where hybrids really shine.
 This is the part of the mattress that provides pressure relief and that cozy, cradling sensation.
 These layers can be made from various materials, including memory foam, latex, or proprietary foam blends.
 If you tend to sleep hot, look for cooling features within these layers.
 Many top-tier hybrids, like those from our Helix Mattress collection, infuse their foam with gel or copper, or use special open-cell designs to promote airflow.
 This technology actively pulls heat away from your body, preventing that stuffy, overheated feeling and helping you stay comfortable all night long.